C Connor Beam

 After you finish painting, you're almost there.
 All that's left is to apply some Acrylic Finisher to add a little bit of extra protection to the deck.

 Use a cotton swab to apply a couple of layers of the Acrylic Finish to the deck.
 This will help create an even finish and make sure your masterpiece lasts a little bit longer than it otherwise would.
+This will help create an even finish and make sure your masterpiece lasts a little bit longer than it otherwise would.
+Remember, choosing high-quality products will help you paint skateboard projects that stay vibrant over time.

 Don't forget to follow Angelus on Instagram as well, and make sure to check out our online store to grab the materials you need for your next custom project.